Layer7-Community/Utilities/gateway-init-container-examples/readme.md

 gateway-values.yaml
 -------------------
 initContainers:
-- name: custom-init
+- name: simple-init
   image: docker.io/layer7api/simple-init:1.0.0
   imagePullPolicy: Always
   volumeMounts:
   - name: config-directory
     mountPath: /opt/docker/custom
-  command: ["/bin/cp"]
-  args: ["-r",".", "/opt/docker/custom/"]
 ```

 ### Folder Format
 These initContainers work in conjunction with a script the Gateway Helm Chart provides that runs on the Container Gateway.

 - Enabled with the following flag in the Gateway values file.
+The cleanup flag removes the contents in /opt/docker/custom before exiting.

 ```
 boostrap:
   script:
     enabled: true
+  cleanup: true
 ```
 ##### All files, whether loaded in dynamically or simply copied will need to follow this folder structure.